Payson Fall Colors

-At this time of year Mother Nature ushers in cooler temperatures and breathtaking views along the majestic Mogollon Rim Country.
+During the fall months, Mother Nature ushers in cooler temperatures and breathtaking views along the majestic Mogollon Rim Country.
 Arizona’s mild climate and almost-guaranteed sunny days make viewing fall foliage ideal.
-This is a great opportunity for valley residents to grab a jacket and your hiking boots and head up the hill for stunning autumn color along with awesome sun sets to boot! .
-It doesn't last long but it is worth the trip!
-Below are some great places to visit in your search for “Good Color”.
+This is a great opportunity for valley residents to grab a jacket and your hiking boots and head up the hill for stunning autumn color along with awesome sunsets.
+Check out the below places for optimal “fall colors”.
+The best time to see the colors change here in Payson is mid to late October.

 Average Distance from Nearby Cities

 • December: 52 (high), 25 (low)

 Best Time for Fall Color – Mid to late October

 Possible Hiking Trails with Fall Colors

 This 4-mile scramble to a gushing spring is no summer wonder.
 It flashes gaudy fall foliage along the perennial stream, with its cascade of mini falls.

 The Horton Creek Trail follows an old wagon road paralleling the creek, with several filaments of trail leading to the water, which is guarded by cottonwood, Arizona sycamore and box elder.
 Bright-leaved sumac illuminates the underbrush, and Virginia creeper, a prolific woody vine that turns scarlet, wreathes tree trunks like so much Christmas garland.

 The last section of the trail before the spring steepens.
 Beyond the frothy little geyser that triggers Horton Creek, the path continues up the Mogollon Rim.
 Especially enjoyable when wildflowers are blooming because – guess what? – this makes a great spring hike, too.